-If you are planning to buy a life insurance plan, you need to look for the following things to select the suitable life insurance provider.
+If you are planning to buy a life insurance plan, you need to look for some of the following things, among others, to select the suitable life insurance provider.

 Losing your job, by itself, will not affect your individual life insurance policy.
 However, if you are unable to pay the premiums for your cover as per the due dates, and even during the grace period offered, your policy will lapse.
 However, if you have a group life insurance plan offered by your employer, the cover will be invalid if you lose your job.

 Underwriting is the process by which experts determine the amount of risk associated with an individual who has applied for a life insurance cover.
 They make use of several factors such as the age of the applicant, their gender, their mortality risk and other aspects to assess the acceptance of the policy and the premium to be charged to the customer

 Generally, death due to suicide within one year or so of buying the policy is not covered in all life insurance plans.
 So, if the insured person commits suicide within six months of buying the policy, his/her family may not be able to get the full sum assured.
 The insurer may just provide a certain percentage of the premiums paid or the surrender value as on the date of death, provided the policy is in force.
 However, for exact provisions governing Suicide, please refer the policy terms & conditions.